mehmetaltugakgul/KeyForge/README.md

 6. View the generated password and check its strength.
 7. Use the "Copy Password" button to copy the password to your clipboard.

-## Building

-To build the application for your current platform:

 ## Contributing

 If you'd like to contribute to the project, please fork the repository and create a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.